AfamO/AddressBook/README.md

 (1)I couldn't complete display of the user's registered phonebooks and their details (2)Delete and Search where not implemented-these are part of AddressBook App (3)Multiple phone numbers and email addresses were not also accounted for.
+(4) Total/Integral client and server-side and input  validation and even some NullPointerException Checks
 NB: There was no time for the above since I had to work for my current employer and we did not have light(moreover I was not around too) during this last weekend.

 Note: